scalafx/scalafx.github.io/_docs/dialogs_and_alerts.md

 Choice Box Dialog
 -----------------

 A `ChoiceDialog` is used for selecting from a list of available choices.
-The list can be collection of arbitrary objects.
-The choice dialog returns `Option` selected by the user.
+The list can be a collection of arbitrary objects.
+The choice dialog returns an `Option` containing the item selected by the user.

 ``` scala
 val choices = Seq("a", "b", "c")